+- Adjusted Gross Profit

-- · Adjusted Gross Profit as a percentage of net sales
+- Adjusted Gross Profit as a percentage of net sales

-- Adjusted SG&A
+- Adjusted SG&A expenses

-- Adjusted SG&A as a percentage of net sales
+- Adjusted SG&A expenses as a percentage of net sales

 - EBITDA

-- · Adjusted EBITDA
+- Adjusted EBITDA

-· Adjusted EBITDA as a percentage of net sales
+- Adjusted EBITDA as a percentage of net sales

 Such financial measures are not financial measures prepared in accordance with U.S. GAAP.
-We define Adjusted Gross Profit as Gross Profit before non-cash depreciation expense, plant start-up costs and non-cash share-based compensation.
-We define Adjusted SG&A as SG&A expenses before depreciation and amortization expense, non-cash share-based compensation, launch expense, fees related to a secondary offering, leadership transition expenses, and litigation expense.
-EBITDA represents net loss plus interest expense (including fees on debt guarantee, which we believe were at cost of our prior financing agreement akin to interest expense), income tax expense, and depreciation and amortization.
-Adjusted EBITDA represents EBITDA plus loss on disposal of equipment, plant start-up expense, share-based compensation, warrant fair valuation, launch expenses, fees related to a secondary offering, leadership transition costs and litigation expense.
+We define Adjusted Gross Profit as Gross Profit before non-cash depreciation expense, plant start-up expenses and non-cash share-based compensation.
+We define Adjusted SG&A as SG&A expenses before depreciation and amortization expense, non-cash share-based compensation, launch expense, fees related to secondary offerings, leadership transition expenses and litigation expense.
+EBITDA represents net income (loss) plus interest expense, income tax expense, and depreciation and amortization.
+Adjusted EBITDA represents EBITDA plus gain (loss) on disposal of equipment, non-cash share-based compensation, warrant fair valuation, launch expenses, fees related to secondary offerings, leadership transition expenses and litigation expenses.

 We believe that each of these non-GAAP financial measures provide additional metrics to evaluate our operations and, when considered with both our U.S. GAAP results and the reconciliation to the closest comparable U.S. GAAP measures, provide a more complete understanding of our business than could be obtained absent this disclosure.
-We use the non-GAAP financial measures, together with U.S GAAP financial measures, such as net sales, gross profit margins and cash flow from operations, to assess our historical and prospective operating performance, to provide meaningful comparisons of operating performance across periods, to enhance our understanding of our operating performance and to compare our performance to that of our peers and competitors.
+We use the non-GAAP financial measures, together with U.S. GAAP financial measures, such as net sales, gross profit margins and cash flow from operations, to assess our historical and prospective operating performance, to provide meaningful comparisons of operating performance across periods, to enhance our understanding of our operating performance and to compare our performance to that of our peers and competitors.